 - Recap, request, and re-evaluate

-Here’s a detailed look at what each step entails and how to create a conflict resolution training for managers that will train them to resolve workplace conflicts like a pro:
+Here’s a detailed look at what each step entails and how to create a conflict resolution training for managers that will train them to resolve workplace issues with ease:

 1. Diagnose The Conflict

 In order to resolve a workplace issue, you must first understand its root cause.
 Coaching skills like active listening and asking powerful questions can help your managers quickly diagnose a conflict and gather the information they need to move towards a resolution.

 - What happened?

 - What are your needs of yours not being met?